energywebfoundation/rebeam-monorepo/README.md

 ## Documentation
 - [ReadTheDocs](https://origins.readthedocs.io/en/latest/)

-## Who is Using {Package}?
-//For origin, 24/7, Zero might be good to have a few examples of implementations to give context of how its used

 ## Contributing Guidelines
 See [contributing.md](./contributing.md)

 ## Questions and Support
 For questions and support please use Energy Web's [Discord channel](https://discord.com/channels/706103009205288990/843970822254362664)

 Or reach out to our contributing team members

-- TeamMember: email address@energyweb.org
+- Adam Staveley: adam.staveley@energyweb.org

 # EW-DOS
-//This should be the same in every repo.
 The Energy Web Decentralized Operating System is a blockchain-based, multi-layer digital infrastructure.

 The purpose of EW-DOS is to develop and deploy an open and decentralized digital operating system for the energy sector in support of a low-carbon, customer-centric energy future.

 We develop blockchain technology, full-stack applications and middleware packages that facilitate participation of Distributed Energy Resources on the grid and create open market places for transparent and efficient renewable energy trading.

 - To learn about more about the EW-DOS tech stack, see our [documentation](https://app.gitbook.com/@energy-web-foundation/s/energy-web/).

 - For an overview of the energy-sector challenges our use cases address, go [here](https://app.gitbook.com/@energy-web-foundation/s/energy-web/our-mission).

 For a deep-dive into the motivation and methodology behind our technical solutions, we encourage you to read our White Papers: